-WordPress is intended to be utilized as an across the board apparatus for site improvement.
+WordPress is intended to be utilized as an across-the-board apparatus for site improvement.
 It began as a fundamental CMS yet continued to extend through its powerful module biological system to construct nearly all that you need.
-This incorporates news sites, gatherings, straightforward websites, eCommerce stores and substantially more.
+This incorporates news sites, gatherings, straightforward websites, eCommerce stores, and substantially more.

 What is Shopify?

-Shopify additionally has its very own application store yet it isn’t pretty much as broad as WordPress with regards to number of accessible decisions for broadening and redoing your site.
+Shopify additionally has its very own application store yet it isn’t pretty much as broad as WordPress with regards to a number of accessible decisions for broadening and redoing your site.